 ROLE AND RESPONSIBILITIES

-The Attendant administers first aid treatment to and transports sick and/or injured persons to medical facility,
+The Event Medic administers first aid treatment to and transports sick and/or injured persons to medical facility,

 working as a member of emergency medical team.
 This job description applies to all 911, Event, and Bike Team